makeabilitylab/physcomp/arduino/piano.md

 ## Exercises

+- Extend your keyboard to support a full octave.
+If your kit only has five buttons, what else could you use for input (hint: it's fun and easy to make lo-fi button input out of everyday materials)
-- Try adding in LEDs for each key, which light up and then fade after each corresponding key press
+- Try adding in LEDs for each key, which light up and then fade after each corresponding key press (hint: use your LEDFader class from a previous exercise)
 - Try supporting chords—that is, multiple simultaneous tones—using [Brett Hagman's tone library](https://code.google.com/archive/p/rogue-code/wikis/ToneLibraryDocumentation.wiki)

-## links
+## Additional references

 - [Lab 5: Tone Output Using An Arduino](https://itp.nyu.edu/physcomp/labs/labs-arduino-digital-and-analog/tone-output-using-an-arduino/)
 - [Arduino sketch for high frequency precision sine wave tone sound synthesis](http://www.adrianfreed.com/content/arduino-sketch-high-frequency-precision-sine-wave-tone-sound-synthesis)